Nigeria men's national basketball team

-The Nigeria national basketball team represents Nigeria in men's international basketball and it is overseen by the Nigeria Basketball Federation (NBBF).
+The Nigeria men's national basketball team represents Nigeria in international basketball, and it is governed by the Nigeria Basketball Federation (NBBF).

 In March 2021, the global governing body FIBA ranked Nigeria as Africa's top men's basketball nation.
 After the 2016 Olympic Men's Basketball Tournament in Rio, Nigeria was ranked 16th in the FIBA World Rankings, making them the top climber in FIBA rankings from 2015.

 Nigeria is the only African nation to beat the United States.
 Nigeria is also the first African team to qualify for the Summer Olympics through the FIBA World Olympic Qualifying Tournament.
 This was accomplished at the 2012 Event when Nigeria beat the world elite teams of Lithuania and Greece.
 In 2015, Nigeria won its first crown as basketball champion of Africa.

 History

 The history of basketball in Nigeria goes as far back as the late 1950s when Walid Zabadne served as the first basketball coach to train Nigerians.
 At the time, Nigeria's only basketball court was situated in the Syrian Club in Lagos.
 Walid Zabadne continued teaching young Nigerians to become basketballers and when Nigeria's basketball federation was organized, he took them to several basketball competitions across Africa.
 In view of his role as the pioneer of basketball in Nigeria, Walid Zabadne has been deemed "father of Nigerian basketball’’.
 Also worthy of note is that Zabadne was later made the president of the Nigerian Basketball Federation.

 Nigeria's national basketball team joined FIBA in 1964.
 Since the mid-1990s, the team has enjoyed unprecedented success, due to an increasing amount of talents from Nigeria as well as an orchestrated recruitment of American college and professional players of Nigerian descent.
 The D'Tigers (as the team is nicknamed) qualified for the 2006 FIBA World Championship, marking only the second time in the country's history that they qualified to the FIBA World Cup.
 Team Nigeria usually plays its home games at the 3,000-capacity Indoor Sports Hall in Lagos.